 Brasov is the 7th largest city in Romania, located in the heart of Transylvania region amidst the Carpathian Mountains.
-It’s the ideal base to explore other parts of the region, with its straightforward transport system.
+It’s only a few hours by train from Bucharest and it can be a good day trip.
+It’s also the ideal base to explore other parts of the region, with its straightforward transport system.
 There are also many things to do in Brasov, Romania.

 Brasov is also quite small, and most attractions are close to each other.
 There’s so much to see and do in this city that wasn’t quite on the radar of travelers until this past decade or so.
 So here are a few suggestions to help make the most of your visit to Brasov.

 10 Best Things To Do in Brasov, Romania